How to be happy in midlife

 Volunteering can shift your focus from your own life to that of others.
 According to the Mental Health Foundation: “Volunteering is a great way to do something for others and research shows that it benefits people of all ages through increasing feelings of self-esteem, respect, motivation and wellbeing.”
 There are plenty of organisations that need volunteers: local hospitals, schools, Girlguiding, Age UK – or try the Royal Voluntary Service for local opportunities.

 5. Try a new exercise regime

-Being fit in midlife has been proven to be one of the ways to lower your risk of dementia6 and other health problems such as heart disease.
+Being fit in midlife has been proven to be one of the ways to lower your risk of dementia and other health problems such as heart disease.
 If you're a beginner or it's been a while since you exercised regularly, why not try out our fitness plan for beginners.

 6. See the bigger picture

 Worrying about things that you can’t change is wasted energy.
 If you can, try to brush away your worries by looking at the bigger picture.
 Gaining a sense of perspective is one of the benefits of middle age for many people.